 The Secretary of State indicated in 2013 an intention to redact the legislation requiring Safer Recruitment trainers and training content to be approved.
 However, Keeping children safe in education (DfE 2019) makes clear that at least one member of every appointment panel must undertake 'proper' safe recruitment training.
 In addition, the DfE recognised that the existing training - whilst somewhat out of date in some areas - was highly valued by local authorities, LSCBs and school & college staff alike.
 Consequently, professionals from a range of backgrounds were brought together to update the training and ensure its continuing relevance and availability.
 From this group, a consortium was formed - NSPCC, Lucy Faithfull Foundation, NASS and CAPE

 Since September 1st 2014, existing accredited face-to-face trainers have been able to register with LFF and, subject to some quality assurance checks, access the updated materials.
-Going forward, the consortium plans to develop a Safer Recruitment package for the wider children's workforce and another for those working with adults at risk.
+The consortium has also developed a Safer Recruitment package for the wider children's workforce and another for those working with adults at risk.
 In addition, the consortium reviewed the national 'safer working practice' guidance in 2015 (previously DCSF 2009) to reflect new and emerging professional conduct issues and this was updated again in May 2019.